 Highlights of Walden’s Unique Online PhD in Industrial and Organizational Psychology Program

 Offering one of the first I-O psychology PhD degree programs online, Walden University is responding to the growing demand for qualified I-O psychologists with doctorates.
 Program highlights include:

 - Flexible formats–This comprehensive doctoral degree program can be completed in two flexible formats: the 100% online format or the blended course format, which blends online courses with up to two core courses that combine both online and in-person learning experiences.

 - Six specializations–You can focus your learning on a specific area of I-O psychology: Consulting Psychology, Forensic Psychology, General Practice, Leadership Development and Coaching, Organizational Diversity and Social Change, or Research and Evaluation.

 Walden University, an accredited institution, has been serving the higher education needs of adult learners for 45 years.
-Today, more than 47,800 students from all 50 U.S. states and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online.
+Today, students from all 50 U.S. states and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online.

 Explore Walden University's PhD in Industrial and Organizational Psychology program online and specialized certification programs that fit your career goals.
 Earn your degree at a pace that fits your life and schedule.